EasyDonkey/Notes/Linux.md

   - `-exec cp {} ~ \;`: Copy the files from {} in the user's home directory
   - `2>/dev/null`: Supress all error messages (mostly "Permission denied") by sending them to /dev/null

+## System Wide Environment Variables
+Are stored in `/etc/environment` as key=value pairs.

 # File System

 ## Hierarchy